totemstech/dattss/ReadMe.md

 ##### Architecture

+Client side code, generates 5s-partial aggregates that are kept in a rolling 1mn array serer side.
+Each minute, an approximate 1m-partial aggregate is calculated from this array and stored to disk.
+Additionally, a current state is kept in memory and a 1mn mvg average calculated for each counter from the 5s-partial aggregates array as well.

-All current state and partial (minute) aggregates are kept in memory and written back to disk every minute.
-Which means that memory must be big enough to handle all live data for all current users of DaTtSs.
+This means that memory must be big enough to handle all live data for all current users of DaTtSs.
 This infrastructure can be easily scaled by splitting data servers with a sharding solution based on user emails.